fredhsu/eosopa/README.md

 ## TODO
 - [x] Export to proper JSON format
 - [ ] Add more features to SSH, API, and Telnet
+- [ ] Refactor parseManagement to take a device and return a device, putting in defaults for ssh/telnet/etc.
+- [x] How to handle configlets?
+Configlet object? - will pass it in as text file
 - [ ] Add security
-- [ ] Expand JSON to have hostname
+- [x] Expand JSON to have hostname
-- [ ] allow input/output filenames given
 - [ ] handle multiple switch configs
 - [x] parse hostname
 - [ ] test code
 - [ ] reorg file structure
+  - parser stuff into different files under pkg
+  - test cases under ./test
+  - optional move main under cmd
+  - remove parsing code from main
 - [ ] add snmp community parsing for checking community strings
 - [ ] static user accounts vs radius
 - [ ] inbound filter for management access